NicoHeatingBTC/home-bitcoin-immersion-mining-system/README.md

 To control the pumps, I utilized a standard Taco switching relay for hydronic systems.
 The low voltage control box contains all logic with no micro controllers.
 There is a standard analog thermostat in the middle of the house which controls the circulation pump on the bitcoin miner side.
 If this pump is on, then the exhaust pump is off, since I want to keep all the heat inside.
 However, if the oil becomes too hot, both pumps will turn on, protecting the miners.
 If the thermostat is off, then only the exhaust pump is on, and the heat is directed outside.

+## Priorities and Logic Control

+This system uses no software or programming and is fully managed by relays and switches.
+Mostly temperature and current relays.
+If I were to write it in pseudocode, would be as follows here:

+    if hot_water_needed:
+      shut off internal + exhaust circulation pumps
+      # this is to direct the heat to the hot water demand
+    else:
+      if inside_temp <= thermostat_temp:
+        keep heat inside via radiators
+      else
+        exhaust heat outside

+    if return_oil_temp > dangerous_level:
+      turn on exhaust pump
+      # this overrides all of the above

 ### (Electrical Cont) Home Assistant

 To monitor the temperatures of everything, I made a 12 input temperature sensor with an ESP8266 running ESPHome.
 The ESP has 12 DS18B20 Temperature probes connected to it, with one probe being on every input and output (yes I know some are shared).
 This data is pumped into Home Assistant and I can view and graph live temperature data.